JanaLumi/ActInf-Garden/README.md

 Description: This systems map explores the relationships between plants for the purpose of companion planting.
 When using this map, be sure to do your own research for what is suitable in your area.
 The dataset is incomplete and has been edited from its source: [Dataset](https://www.kaggle.com/datasets/aramacus/companion-plants/data) published by Alex Kozlov - downloaded 20250312

+Now that you have access to the tools, you can make your way to the [canva playground](https://www.canva.com/design/DAG4cWsNumQ/GpF52KBRqPofRshEqYQYbg/edit?utm_content=DAG4cWsNumQ&utm_campaign=designshare&utm_medium=link2&utm_source=sharebutton).